A waiter holding a plate of food in a restaurant A waiter holding a plate of food in a restaurant

 Megan's

-Award-winning brunch spot
+Award-winning Wimbledon brunch spot

 The Megan's restaurants have been voted the best brunch in London on several occasions, and for good reason.
 Their Mediterranean-inspired menu is chock-full of the classics, from eggs Benedict to shakshuka-baked eggs with halloumi, and you can add bottomless prosecco for added frivolity.
-The general atmosphere and design of the venue are as impressive as the food – think draped foliage, wooden furnishings and hanging wicker lights.
+The general atmosphere and design of the Wimbledon restaurant are as impressive as the food – think draped foliage, wooden furnishings and hanging wicker lights.

 Dalchini

-Pioneering Indo-Chinese cuisine
+Pioneering Indo-Chinese cuisine in Wimbledon

 Thai Tho